-Much like the Mirrlees Review, this Review will be published in two volumes:
+Much like the IFS's Mirrlees Review of Tax Reform, this Review will be published in two volumes:

-- I. A volume of commissioned studies and commentaries - detailed studies on different aspects of inequality, with commentaries that offer complementary perspectives or alternative views. - II.
-A book written by the panel, aimed at the general public - sets out what has happened to inequality, why, and what can be done. - With a sequence of academic and public policy events...
+- I. A volume of commissioned studies and commentaries - detailed studies on different aspects of inequality, with commentaries that offer perspectives or alternative views. - II.
+A book written by the panel, aimed at the general public - sets out what has happened to inequality, why, and what can be done. - Country studies from Europe and North America. - And a sequence of academic and public policy events...